alwaysappleftd/SHSH_Saver/README.md

 The tool supports the iPhone 6s to iPhone X, iPad 5th generation to 7th generation, iPad Pro 12.9-inch (2015), iPad Pro 9.7-inch (2016), iPad Pro 10.5-inch 1st generation and the iPod touch 7th generation.

+NOTE: I was not able to successfully upload the SHSH Saver app to this repository because GitHub won't allow files that are over 25MB to be uploaded to repositories.
+You can use this link to download the app from MediaFire: https://www.mediafire.com/file/h0bgekgl441530h/SHSH_Saver_v1.0.zip/file

 How to use SHSH Saver:

 1. Open up the app file in this folder.
 If you see the warning that says "Unidentified developer", then just simply right-click on the app file and select "Open".
 Then, the Mac will allow you to override the warning and open the app.